tskit-dev/tskit/docs/data-model.rst

 Simplification
 --------------

-Simplification of a tree sequence is in fact a transformation method applied to the underlying tables: the method :meth:`TreeSequence.simplify` calls :meth:`TableCollection.simplify` on the tables, and loads a new tree sequence.
-The main purpose of this method is to remove redundant information, only retaining the minimal tree sequence necessary to describe the genealogical history of the ``samples`` provided.
+Simplifying a tree sequence is an operation commonly used to remove redundant information and only retain the minimal tree sequence necessary to describe the genealogical history of the ``samples`` provided.
+In fact all that the :meth:`TreeSequence.simplify` method does is to call the equivalent table transformation method, :meth:`TableCollection.simplify`, on the underlying tables and load them in a new tree sequence.

-Furthermore, ``simplify`` is guaranteed to:

-- preserve relative ordering of any rows in the Site and Mutation tables that are not discarded.
+Removing information via :meth:`TableCollection.simplify` is done by discarding rows from the underlying tables.
+Nevertheless, simplification is guaranteed to preserve relative ordering of any retained rows in the Site and Mutation tables.

 The :meth:`TableCollection.simplify` method can be applied to a collection of tables that does not have the ``mutations.parent`` entries filled in, as long